DraSoGo/Crawl_RS/README.md

 death/victory screens, `q` still works as quit.

-In the inventory screen, the up/down arrows (or `w` / `x`) move the cursor, `f` (or `enter`) uses or equips the highlighted slot, and `s` sells the slot for XP (equipped items auto-unequip on sale).
-Use a potion of healing for HP, a scroll of mapping to reveal the level, a scroll of teleport to fling yourself, or wear armor / wield weapons for permanent stat bonuses.
-`esc` or `i` closes the screen without spending a turn.
+In the inventory screen, the up/down arrows (or `w` / `x`) move the cursor, `f` (or `enter`) uses or equips the highlighted slot, and `g` sells the slot for XP (equipped items auto-unequip on sale). `esc` or `i` closes the screen without spending a turn.

+The book (`b`) has mob and item pages.
+Entries stay hidden as `???` until you first see that mob or item, then the codex shows stats, abilities, range, duration, and related notes.

+The status screen (`k`) shows your current final values: HP, `atk+`, `def-`, move, sight, XP progress, kills, pack size, equipment, and active effects.

+The help screen (`h`) shows the in-game `Key / Action` list so controls are always available without leaving the run.

 ## Levelling

 Killing mobs and selling items both award XP.
 Each level requires `50 × current_level` XP.
-On level-up the player gains **+5 max HP, +5 HP, +1 attack, +1 defense**.
+On level-up the player gains **+5 max HP, +5 HP, +1 attack, +1 defense, +5 inventory slots**.
 The HUD shows current level + progress as `lv N (xp/needed)`.

 ## How it works